billzajac/windupairships-hugo/content/posts/tepezcohuite-part-1.md

 ## The Middle

 There was a popping sound as the glass pill cracked and a large curved shard fell.
 The viscous red, yellow, and orange blood flowed out over the broken pieces and began to fold and mix and spin within itself.
 At once, I was both worried the glass might hurt me while also knowing I was the glass.
-This act could not be undone.
+This could not be undone.
 I am destroyed.
 I am undone.
 That was my life.
 The glass was broken and could not be repaired.

 Her voice, as imperfect as the same cracked glass, permeated as a warm iron taste.
 Did the music create the current and flow, or was it the flow that created the music?
 The break was the big bang.
 Not as a metaphor, but literally.
 Destruction is the beginning, and time-space is the music and the inter-flowing of existence.
 Reality is the mess, or at least is part of it.
 Everything was indistinguishable.
 "Todo es amor", she sang.
 As she sang it again, again popped the glass in a way that could never be undone or redone.
 Annihilation is a consequence of existence.
 A beginning can only exist with an ending.